JustinThorp/CERFIT/README.md

 Below is a small example showing how to fit a Random Forest of Interaction Trees, get predictions from the tree, and calculate variable importance.
-When growing the forest it will print our the response type, the treatment levels, the type of treatment varaible, and an updating count of the number of trees.
+When growing the forest it will print our the response type, the treatment levels, the type of treatment variable, and an updating count of the number of trees.

 ``` r